oddbird/oddleventy/content/blog/2022/shared-elements.md

 like grid-item positions.
-There are no valid `grid-column-start` values between `1` and `2` -- grid lines only exist as whole steps, or what we call 'discreet' values, without any other values in-between.
+There are no valid `grid-column-start` values between `1` and `2` -- grid lines only exist as whole steps, or what we call 'discrete' values, without any other values in-between.
 Since CSS has no way to represent the infinite intermediate steps along the way,